-Easy, Kid Friendly Minestrone Soup is just that – ridiculously easy, but also insanely delicious!
+Easy, Kid Friendly Minestrone Soup is ridiculously simple, but also insanely delicious!
 The perfect soup for beginners, it’s impossible to mess up.
 Put everything into a big old pot and let it cook for a bit, mix in some pasta and there you go – a quick weeknight dinner.

 This post was originally posted on 11/1/2016 and has since been updated.

-Here’s what I love about this easy, kid friendly minestrone soup: everything.
+Here’s what I love about this easy, kid friendly minestrone soup

 Tips for making the best kid friendly minestrone soup

 - If you want to make it vegetarian, you can omit meat easily.
-Instead, add a can of chickpeas (or white beans) instead.
 Be sure to add a few tablespoons of olive oil to your veggies since the fat from the sausage is missing.

 - Not a sausage fan?
 Bacon, pancetta, or plain ol’ ground meat also work wonderfully with this.
 Use what you have on hand/hanging out in your freezer.

-- Use whatever veggies you have on hand – here I used 1 green and 1 yellow zucchini, and about a cup of chopped fresh green beans, but anything from frozen to fresh odds and ends in your veggie drawer work!
+- Use whatever veggies you have on hand.
+I used 1 green and 1 yellow zucchini, and about a cup of chopped fresh green beans.
+Anything from frozen to fresh odds and ends in your veggie drawer work!